Constitution

 1. Promote the Department's mission.

-2. Define, implement and evaluate governing policies and procedures of the Department related to program needs, students, and faculty.
+2. Define, implement, and evaluate governing policies and procedures of the Department related to program needs, students, and faculty.

 3. Foster professional growth of its members.